 On conclusion of any investigation, the outcome will be shared with the whistleblower together with confirmation of what has been done or is proposed to be done about it.
 If no action is to be taken, the reason for this will be explained.

 If disciplinary action is required, the line manager (or the person who carried out the investigation) will refer the matter to the HR department who will make arrangements to start the disciplinary procedure ensuring that the person carrying out the disciplinary has not been involved in the matter and is ideally a manager of a higher level than the line manager.

-If the whistleblower is concerned that either the person investigating their disclosure is involved in the wrongdoing, has failed to make a proper investigation or has failed to report the outcome of the investigations, they should inform the senior HR business partner, who will arrange for another manager to review the investigation carried out, make any necessary enquiries and make their own report as above.
+If the whistleblower is concerned that either the person investigating their disclosure is involved in the wrongdoing, has failed to make a proper investigation or has failed to report the outcome of the investigations, they should inform the head of people and development, who will arrange for another manager to review the investigation carried out, make any necessary enquiries and make their own report as above.

 The HR team will document any decisions or action taken after a concern has been raised.
 They will record the date and number of whistleblowing disclosures that are received, their nature and the action taken, if any, along with content of the feedback provided to the whistleblower.

-If this policy isn’t followed, the most appropriate course of action will be agreed by the senior HR business partner and assistant director – people and business support, dependent on the circumstances.
+If this policy isn’t followed, the most appropriate course of action will be agreed by the head of people and development and executive director – people and business support, dependent on the circumstances.

 Data protection, equality and diversity